A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 Landmark knowledge is usually regarded as beneficial for navigation in humans \cite{chen:2009, siegel:1975}.
 In our artificial agents, we showed that this was certainly the case, where optimal navigation policies and robust landmark sensitive representations developed concurrently (see Fig \ref{fig:landmark_sensitivity_combined_results}C), particularly in agents trained with higher $p$ values.
 Similarly, individuals from Padua were found to have better allocentric navigation skills and more ability to use proximal cues in navigation than those from Salt Lake City \cite{barhorst:2021}.
 However, the amount of experience an individual had was not a main focus in that study.

-In our deep RL agents, we found that the amount of training modulated the relationship between shortcut use and landmark sensitivity for across different $p$ values.
+In our deep RL agents, we found that amount of training modulated the relationship between shortcut use and landmark sensitivity for different $p$ values.
 This result is highlighted in Fig \ref{fig:landmark_sensitivity_set_points}, which depicts the relationship early and late in training.
 Early on, lower $p$ agents showed better representation scores, due to the previously discussed dip in score that is mitigated by exposure to the landmark.
 However, as training progresses, the ordering reverses with higher $p$ agents achieving higher representation scores.
-To interpret this observation for human navigators, we equate the training time of an agent to the amount of navigation experience a human has.
-Evaluating the agent is similar to running a DSP trial with a human, and the representation scores that we measure in agents can be thought of as generalizable skills that an individual has picked up (comparing landmark sensitivity score in agents to landmark knowledge in humans).
+This suggests a prediction in human navigators, that amount of experience may modulate the relationship between growing up environment and landmark knowledge.

-Mapping our findings from artificial agents to humans then suggests that the landmark knowledge an individual from Padua or Salt Lake City has should depend on the amount of navigational experience they have.
-If we were to compare individuals of less experience from both groups, then those from Salt Lake City (like our $p=0.1$ agents) should have higher landmark knowledge than those from Padua (like our $p=0.8$ agents), and the relationship should reverse when comparing individuals with greater experience.
-To empirically test this hypothesis, one could conduct a longitudinal study tracking individuals over time to evaluate changes in their landmark knowledge.
-Alternatively, a factorial experiment could be designed where individuals from different environments are subdivided based on various navigational skills, such as performance on the DSP, and landmark knowledge is compared across subgroups.
+Specifically, to test this hypothesis one could conduct a factorial analysis of previously collected data, where individuals from different environments are subdivided based on navigational skill.
+Navigation ability would act as a surrogate measure for amount of experience.
+We would predict that similar to the artificial agents trained on the simulated shortcut task, better landmark knowledge would be found in individuals from an environment with stable global cues but less experience.
+When looking at the group with more experience however, we would expect to find better landmark knowledge in those from the more challenging navigation environment.